symbiotejs/docsite/md/Styling.md

 }
 ```

-It's recommended to use only one top level shadow root (wrapper) for your application, if you planning to create any kind of embeddable solution:
+It's recommended to use only one top level shadow root (wrapper) for your application, if you planning to create some kind of embeddable solution:

 ```js
 class MyWrapper extends BaseComponent {}